jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 ## The data

-Opening the url returned a simple array of objects, each with an event date and an `isAvailable` boolean property.
+Opening the url returned a simple array of objects, each with an event date and an `isAvailable` boolean.

 <pre class ="wrap sml">
 <code class="lang-js">